top of page

 How Old Heresies Can Help Us Communicate Today

-And so, without even consciously thinking about it, I created this whole narrative in my head about this stranger.
+And so, without even realizing it, I created this whole narrative in my head about this stranger.
 Not only did I assume who he voted for, but what he stood for, the kind of church he likely went to, his vaccination status, and a whole host of other things…all within a few seconds.
 I snapped out of it when he finally turned around to greet me.
 He smiled and said hello while wearing an Oklahoma Sooners hat.
 I walked away disappointed in myself.
 I thought I was better than that and was shocked at how easy it was to put this stranger into a whole host of categories of my making.

 It’s good until it begins affecting our relationships.